tonybaloney/spew/README.md

 A tool for generating random, syntactically-correct Python code.
 Designed for fuzzing and testing of tools that parse Python code.

+Designed for Python 3.10 and above, this is for testing the latest syntax.

 Supports:

 - Functions